exoad/exoad/README.md

 4. JavaScript (NodeJS)
 5. Haxe (OpenFL)

-follow through my going to the *inquiries* section
+follow through by going to the *inquiries* section

 </details>